 - Head-on crashes: These are especially violent collisions because of the high speeds involved.
 Injuries are often catastrophic and fatal.

 - Broadside crashes: Better known as a T-bone crash, this accident often happens at an intersection where one driver runs a red light or stop sign.

 - Sideswipes: This type of accident happens when the side of a car strikes the side of another vehicle going in the same direction.
 These accidents are common when changing lanes in busy parts of southern California.
 If you’ve been involved in a sideswipe accident and need legal guidance, consider consulting a side impact car accident lawyer to help you navigate the complexities of your case.

 Speak to a Southern California Personal Injury Attorney Today

-If you were injured in a motor vehicle accident that was caused by someone else, you may have suffered serious and life-changing injuries.
+If you were injured in a motorcycle accident caused by someone else, it’s crucial to consult with a qualified motorcycle accident lawyer.
+You may have suffered serious and life-changing injuries.
 You may be entitled to compensation for your hefty medical bills, lost work time, rehabilitation, job retraining, and pain and suffering.
 For a complimentary consultation about your auto accident case, please contact us at Neale & Fhima by calling 949-661-1007.